 \section{The distribution of random errors of the kinematic parameters}

-In this work, individual errors in the measurements of astrometric parameters were not taken into account when estimating the kinematic parameters.
-To improve the random errors of the final results (estimates of the kinematic parameters determined in each sample), a special iterative procedure was used.
-At each iteration of the determination of the LSM parameters, all data ("fictitious stars") whose deviations from the mean value exceeded 3$\sigma$ were excluded.
-Thus, the iterative process continued until the minimum $\sigma$ was reached.
-Usually, 5--10 iterations were performed.
-After applying this procedure, the astrometric parameters of all selected "fictitious stars" entered the model equations with the same unit weight.
-The standard errors of the model kinematic parameters were estimated using the diagonal elements of the inverse matrix of normal equations and the unit weight error.
-Contour lines were drawn with a step of 0.5 on the maps representing the random errors of the kinematic parameter estimates in the Galactic middle plane derived by solving the equations (\ref{eq:derivativesVR}), (\ref{eq:derivativesVth}) and (\ref{eq:derivativesVz}) by the LSM. $R_{\odot}$=8.249~kpc and showed by the yellow circle.
+In the estimation of the kinematic parameters, individual errors of the measured astrometric parameters were not taken into account.
+The standard errors of the model kinematic parameters were estimated using the diagonal elements of the inverse matrix of the normal equations and the unit weight error.
+We drew contour lines with a step size of 0.5 on the maps representing the random errors of the kinematic parameter estimates in the Galactic middle plane derived by solving the LSM the equations (\ref{eq:derivativesVR}), (\ref{eq:derivativesVth}) and (\ref{eq:derivativesVz}). $R_{\odot}$=8.249~kpc and shown by the point ${\odot}$.